Abraxas1010/causal-confluence-wolfram-lean/TECHNICAL_REPORT_FULL.md

 5. **Wolfram Language cross-checks**: `RESEARCHER_BUNDLE/tools/wolfram_ce1_ce2.wl` reproduces CE1/CE2 bounded multiway JSON, and a small WM148 bounded multiway JSON (with deterministic fresh vertices) used to cross-check the fresh-vertex semantics; extend this to an automatic exporter for arbitrary systems and (optionally) SetReplace/WolframModel execution.
-6. **Unify the two invariance notions (termination bridge)**: relate `SystemFresh.CausalInvariant` (branch-pair resolution up to
-   `HGraph.Iso`) to `Properties.CausalInvariant` (causal-graph invariance of normal-form evolutions) under an explicit termination hypothesis and a compatibility lemma between “joinability up to iso” and causal-graph construction.
+6. **Unify invariance notions (termination bridge)**: relate `SystemFresh.CausalInvariant` (branch-pair resolution up to `HGraph.Iso`) to the normal-form causal-graph notions (`Properties.CausalInvariant` and/or the coarse-grained `Properties.GCausalInvariant`) under explicit termination hypotheses and compatibility lemmas connecting “joinability up to iso” to causal-graph construction.
+The GC abstraction already resolves CE1’s detour-length mismatch at the level of causal graphs, but a general theorem connecting the fresh branch-resolution semantics to SetReplace-style causal graphs remains open.
 7. **Reduce classical footprint (best effort)**: isolate uses of `Classical.choice` (notably, generic fresh supplies for infinite vertex types) and provide constructive instances/lemmas for concrete vertex types (e.g. `Nat`) where possible.
    Note: even the non-fresh SetReplace core uses `System.Event.apply`, which is defined via Mathlib’s `Multiset.sub` and currently